-"One at-fault accident could raise your rates anywhere from 10 percent to 40 percent -- or not at all," she says.
+"One at-fault accident could raise your rates anywhere from 12 percent to 80 percent, depending on the severity -- or not at all," she says.
 "Some insurers will let one minor accident slide.
 However, if the crash and resulting claim isn't being surcharged (where your base rate is raised), you may still pay higher rates due to losing any good driver discount you received for keeping a record clean of violations or accidents."

 Have a second at-fault accident and your premiums will probably skyrocket.
 "That most certainly will hike up your rates," Gusner says.
-"How much varies greatly again (but policy-holders can expect a jump) from 40 to 150 percent."
+"How much varies greatly again but our rate data show that policy-holders can expect an average jump anywhere from 69 to 180 percent."

 Will an accident raise your rates if you’re not at-fault?

 A crash doesn't always equal more expensive coverage.
-Gusner, consumer analyst says many insurers may be lenient if it's your first accident and not your fault.
+Gusner says many insurers may be lenient if it's your first accident and not your fault.

 "Whether your rates go up after a not-at-fault accident really varies by insurance company and by state," she explains.
 "One accident may not cause your rates to rise, but if you have been in multiple accidents, even if you were not-at-fault for each, your insurer may increase your premiums or not renew your policy."

 How do insurers calculate an increase after an accident?

 When an insurance company does raise rates following an accident claim, it employs a "surcharge schedule."
 This schedule determines how much the hike will be and can also come into play after you've been ticketed for moving violations.